 toasted (optional garnish)

-For the Salmon: Heat the oven to 450°F and arrange a rack in the upper third.
+Coat The Salmon: Heat the oven to 450°F and arrange a rack in the upper third.
 Combine 3/4 cup of the walnuts, flax seeds, coriander, and pinch of salt and pepper in a small food processor and pulse until it's a fine meal, about 8 (1 second) pulses.

-Pat the salmon dry and place on a rimmed baking sheet lined with aluminum foil.
+Cook The Salmon: Pat the salmon dry and place on a rimmed baking sheet lined with aluminum foil.
 Drizzle salmon with oil then press the walnut mixture into the top of each fillet (you may not need all the coating for the salmon).
 Roast salmon until the center is firm to the touch, it is light pink throughout, and the edges begin to flake, about 8 minutes.
 Meanwhile, make the dressing.

 Dressing can be made up to 4 days ahead of time and stored refrigerated in an airtight container until ready to use.

-For The Salad: Halve the fennel and onion and slice both into paper thin slices.
+Assemble The Salad: Halve the fennel and onion and slice both into paper thin slices.
 Chop remaining 1/4 cup of walnuts.
 To serve, divide greens among serving dishes, top with fennel, red onion, chopped walnuts, and coconut, top with salmon and drizzle with a spoonful of the dressing.

 You can soak the red onions slices in ice water for about 5 to 10 minutes to mellow out the onion taste.